what is an assertion?

 test_assertion_error_w_false

-False is a simple data structures , it is one of the two boolean and is not None.
-I can use assertions to test if something is False or not
+False is a simple data type, it is one of the two booleans and is NOT None.
+I can use assertions to test if something is False or not.

 RED: make it fail